vishnuajaykumar/ball_chaser_robot/README.md

 # 📦 Project Overview

 This project demonstrates how to localize a robot in a known environment using sensor data and odometry with the AMCL package.
-The robot is simulated in Gazebo and uses sensors for localization and navigation.
+The robot is simulated in Gazebo and uses sensors for localization.

 # 🛠️ Prerequisites

 Required Tools

-ROS 1 (tested on Noetic 🐢)
+ROS 1
 Gazebo (default with ROS Noetic)

 catkin tools: Install with:
 sudo apt install python3-catkin-tools

 Additional ROS packages:
 sudo apt install ros-noetic-map-server \
                  ros-noetic-amcl \
                  ros-noetic-move-base \